Look at Me Now (Chris Brown song): Chart performance

 In the United States, "Look at Me Now" debuted at number 62 on the Hot R&B/Hip-Hop Songs chart dated January 29, 2011.
 After spending nine weeks on the chart, the song peaked at number one in the issue dated April 2, 2011, where it remained for eight consecutive weeks.
 It also reached number one on the US Hot Rap Songs chart, and became Brown's first number-one single on the chart as a lead artist.
 He previously topped the chart in 2006 as a featured artist on Bow Wow's "Shortie Like Mine".
 On the US Billboard Hot 100 chart, "Look at Me Now" debuted at number eleven in the issue dated February 19, 2011.
 It later peaked at number six and became Brown's highest charting effort on the Hot 100 since "Forever", which had peaked at number two in 2008.
 The song also became Busta Rhymes' seventh top-ten Hot 100 hit and Lil Wayne's thirteenth.
 As of April 2014, "Look at Me Now" has sold over four million digital copies in the United States.
-On October 3, 2017, the single was certified five times platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over five million units.
+On May 5, 2025, the single was certified Diamond by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over ten million units, becoming Brown's second Diamond single.

 In Australia, "Look at Me Now" debuted at number 75 on the ARIA Singles Chart dated March 7, 2011, and peaked at number 46 on May 9, 2011.
 The song was certified gold by the Australian Recording Industry Association (ARIA), denoting sales of 35,000 copies.
 In New Zealand, the song entered the New Zealand Singles Chart at number 39 on May 2, 2011 and peaked at number 37 the following week, and spent four weeks on the chart.
 In the United Kingdom, "Look at Me Now" debuted at number 57 on the UK Singles Chart and peaked at number 44, and spent a total of nine weeks on the chart.
 It also charted on the UK R&B Chart at number 13.
-In France, the song debuted at number 85 on the French Singles Chart and spent three consecutive weeks on the chart.
+In France, the song debuted at number 85 on the French Singles Chart and spent three consecutive weeks on the chart, becoming the only European country where the song charted.